codeanywhere/documentation-old/overview/registerlogin.md

 # Register/Login

-To get started with Codeanywhere, just [Register](https://codeanywhere.com/signup) with an account or log in if you are already registered and go to our Editor!
+To get started with Codeanywhere, just [Register](https://codeanywhere.com/signup) with an account or [Login](https://codeanywhere.com/login) if you are already registered and go to our [Editor](https://codeanywhere.com/editor)!

 ## Register

-You can Register with Codeanywhere by selecting Sign Up.
+You can Register with Codeanywhere by selecting Sign Up on our Home page.

 ![signup](images/signup.png "signup")